-The Flip Flop Horse Crochet Pattern is number 3 in the Farm Flip Flop collection.
-This sweet little guy is shown using super soft Bernat Velvet (5) and Bernat Crushed Velvet (5) yarn and 12mm black safety eyes (from the fabulous @Suncatchercrafteyes ).
+This sweet little guy is designed using super soft Bernat Velvet (5), Bernat Crushed Velvet (5), with 12 mm (Velvet) black safety eyes (from Amazon).
+Also shown above with Hobbii Honey Bunny yarn (6) and 15 mm black safety eyes.
 He could easily be made with your favourite worsted weight yarn and smaller hook (see my post about how to adjust).
 He’s worked from the bottom up, with a no sew limb option.
 This pattern includes video tutorials to assist you as you work through the pattern.
 This pattern uses a bobble stitch to outline his nostrils and chained loop mane/tail.

 If you have any questions or concerns with this, or any other pattern written by Darling Maple Designs, please do not hesitate to contact me at: info@darlingmapledesigns.com.